Majuu/GraJS/README.md

-# rock-paper-scissors
+# Rock paper & scissors

 **Description**

-This project is a popular game *Rock, paper and scissors*.
+This project is a popular *Rock, paper and scissors* game.
 It is a project with a simple architecture, built with the usage of ```HTML```, ```CSS``` and ```JS```.
 The game was created during the learning process to familiarize with mentioned technologies.